Frédéric Gioria

-Frédéric Gioria (born 2 September 1969) is a retired French football midfielder who is the currently assistant manager of Ligue 1 club Nice.
+Frédéric Gioria (born 2 September 1969) is a French football coach and former player.

 Career

 A youth product of his native club Nice since the age of 10, Gioria began his professional career with the club in 1988.
-He went on captain the side, and led them when they won the 1997 Coupe de France Final.
+A midfielder, he went on captain the side, and led them when they won the 1997 Coupe de France Final.
 He retired from professional football in 2000, after a recurring knee injury.

 After retirement, he returned to Nice as a physical trainer, then managed the reserves.
 In 2012, he was named assistant manager by Claude Puel, and has stayed in that post since.